Frequently Asked Questions

 If for any reason you no longer want your CSA share, feel free to find someone to take ownership.
 You can try our Facebook page to see if someone is looking!
 Email us at email@example.com to let us know you are changing ownership, and provide us with the new owner’s information (name, phone number and email).
 The new owner is responsible for any volunteer work, etc that still needs to be completed.

-The main fees for your shares go to the respective farms and businesses, but the admin fees support our local organizational costs.
-Below is a sample from a previous year.
-We also do fundraisers throughout the year that directly support our subsidy program.
+The main fees for your shares go to the respective farms and businesses, but the admin fees support our local organizational costs- basically rent from SCS, the website, and supporting the subsidy program.

 Subsidy shares are alloted depending on individual need and Subsidy Program budget.
 If you do not qualify this season you will be given enough notice to purchase a share at full price.